Crystal-SDS/controller/doc/api_specification_storlets.md

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
-The URL is **/storlets/dependencies.**
+The URL that represents the filter data resource.
+The URL is **/filters/dependencies.**
 #### Method
 POST